5-4-7-0-3/film-cache-app/README.md

 ## Settings

-Configure constants in the script
+Configure constants in the script:

 ```bash
 recovery-db.sh